vfilippova-axway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apimgr_relnotes.md

 Docker deployment is supported on Linux.
 For a summary of the system requirements for a Docker deployment, see [Set up Docker environment](/docs/apim_installation/apigw_containers/docker_scripts_prereqs/).

+{{< alert title="Note" color="primary" >}}API Gateway and API Manager updates are cumulative, comprising new features and changes delivered in previous updates, unless specifically indicated otherwise in the Release notes.{{< /alert >}}

 ## New features and enhancements

 The following new features and enhancements are available in this update.